How can families raise resilient and engaged children?

 We at The Merrill Center for Family Wealth® see this as part of the broader desire of families to foster resilience, engagement and motivation in the rising generation, particularly amidst the backdrop of wealth.
 We see three key areas that enable families to help achieve this goal and to help enable the rising generation to optimize their potential: fostering the growth of important character traits, building core competencies, and encouraging the development and pursuit of passions.
 The below framework anchors us in these three key ideas.

 Below are resources and ideas for parents, elementary aged children, teens, and young adults.

-- Financial Education Handbook: Practical Ideas to Engage the Rising Generation: Handbook providing interactive activities and resources (segmented by ages 5-25) to help teach core financial competencies
+- Financial Education Handbook: Practical Ideas to Engage the Rising Generation: Handbook providing interactive activities and resources (segmented by ages 5-25) to help teach core financial competencies1

-- How Can We Harness the Power of the Rising Generation?: Whitepaper discussing research insights on how sustaining wealth and developing an empowered rising generation go hand in hand
+- How Can We Harness the Power of the Rising Generation?: Whitepaper discussing research insights on how sustaining wealth and developing an empowered rising generation go hand in hand2

 - Raised Healthy, Wealthy, and Wise: Lessons from Successful and Grounded Inheritors on How They Got That Way by Coventry Edwards-Pitt

 - Kids, Wealth, and Consequences: Ensuring a Responsible Financial Future for the Next Generation by Richard Morris and Jayne Pearl

 - Before We Say “Goodnight”: How to Tell Bedtime Stories about Your Life and Family by Hank Frazee